-Figure 17.15 Aerial view of the weir and Ulundi Water Treatment Plant
+Figure 17.16 Aerial view of the weir and Ulundi Water Treatment Plant

-Ulundi WTP has a design capacity of 27 Me/day and currently operates at an average at 20 Me/day.
+Ulundi WTP has a design capacity of 27 Me/day and currently operates at an average of 22 Me/day.

 The characteristics of the Ulundi and Nkonjeni WTP's are shown in Table 17.9.